Dan-Boat/printf/README.md

-## _printf()

-The printf project is a collaboration between Tolulope Fakunle and Bamidele Adefolaju, students of Software Engineering at ALX.

-This function named "_printf()" imitates the actual "printf()" command located in the stdio.h library of C programming Language.
-It contains some of the basic features and functions found in the manual 3 of "printf".
+<h1> The printf funciton </h1>

+In this project, we replicate the printf function in the stdio.h libraray of C program.
 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following:

 	  int _printf(const char *format, ...)